dcnz-interviews/lifts/README.md

 <br />
 Hopefully this sparks some of that passion we share for solving problems and future proofing for the next colleague that comes along.
 <br />
-To complete this please fork from this git repository and treat each question as a feature branch, you can merge them back into main once you've completed each of them.
+To complete this please fork from this git repository and treat each part as a feature branch, you can merge them back into main once you've completed each of them.
 <br />
 Remember to add in some unit tests to randomize the input.